TomislavMatas/EZAsesAutoType/src/EZSeleniumLib/README.md

 a specific Microsoft Edge Driver Version could be used "for ever", at least in theory.

 # Revision History
+## 2024/06/29:TomislavMatas: Version "4.22.2"
+* Add new wrappers for "IWebElement.SendKeys()" and "IWebElement.Click()"
+  to mitigate "stale element reference" errors.

 ## 2024/06/29:TomislavMatas: Version "4.22.1"
 * BugFix: Re~Add packaging of web driver binaries during build.